rice harvesting cambodia

 Bundles of rice drying

 Rice cultivation follows several processes which are: soil preparation, transplantation, harvesting.
 Cambodians are believed to have grown rice for more than 2000 years.
 The rice industry in Cambodia has had a turbulent history following the rise and the fall of the Khmer Empire in addition to the more recent periods of wars and occupations.
 During the French colonial period, in the 1950’s, Battambang province was the hub of the rice trade, and a railway was constructed between Battambang and Phnom Penh.
 However, a bit part of the rice farming infrastructure had been destroyed during the Khmer Rouge regime.
+Although Cambodia became a rice exporting country in the late 90’s, the rice industry still have to overcome many challenges in productivity, logistics, transportation, labor, and research.
+Despite these challenges, rice farming accounts for more than 20% of the country’s GDP today.

-TRIVIA | RICE IN KHMER
+🌾TRIVIA | RICE IN KHMER

 Did you know that in the Khmer language, rice is referred to by three different names depending on its state: uncooked, cooked, or growing in the fields?
 Rice holds immense significance in Cambodia, to the extent that it is synonymous with the act of eating.